Torrance Green Initiatives

 City of Torrance, Public Works Department

-- See Hazardous Waste and E-Waste Round-Up Dates and more on right of website Torrance Public Works 310-781-6900
+- Torrance Public Works Hazardous Waste and E-Waste Round-Up Dates

 RecycleTorrance.org is funded by a grant from the California Integrated Waste Management Board.
 The site features information on used oil and filter recycling in a 1950's comic book style.
 The site is also host to a "Google"-like search engine for finding locations to recycle a variety of items in the Torrance area.